-Many people with acoustic neuroma first notice changes in their hearing and balance.
-As the tumor grows, it may press on your brain stem and other cranial (brain) nerves and worsen these symptoms.
+Many people with acoustic neuroma (vestibular schwannoma) first notice changes in their hearing and balance.
+As the tumor grows, it may press on your brain stem and other nerves in your brain and worsen these symptoms.

 The symptoms can include:

 - gradual hearing loss on one side